VCUWrightCenter/TopExApp/docs/tutorial_tweets.md

 <img src="https://octodex.github.com/images/yaktocat.png" alt="Image of Yaktocat" width="200"/>

 Now navigate back to the "Load Data" tab and click the "Run Topex!" button.
-Wait a few seconds and the scatter plot should pop up and look similar to the following:
+When the analysis is complete the scatter plot should pop up and look similar to the following:

 <img src="https://octodex.github.com/images/yaktocat.png" alt="Image of Yaktocat" width="200"/>